Skip to main content

 1. Learn about grief

-Acknowledging feelings and understanding that grief is sometimes heightened around, during and immediately post-holidays can be reassuring, resulting in feeling less isolated in your grief or less like something is “wrong” with you.
-The absence of the loved one may feel particularly poignant at the first holiday gatherings.
+Grief is complicated, but it’s also completely normal to feel it sharply before, during and immediately post-holidays.
+You aren’t alone in your grief, and there is nothing “wrong” with you.
+The absence of the loved one may feel particularly hard at the first holiday gatherings.
 Recognizing this and acknowledging related feelings with others can be helpful.
-It’s also helpful to know that there are a variety of grief reactions, and each person has a right to their feelings.
+It’s also helpful to know that there are many ways to grieve, and each person has a right to their feelings.
 It’s important to have compassion for and avoid judgement of your own or others’ feelings, as everyone is navigating grief in their own way.

 Expression is helpful for coping with grief.
 Concerns about the holidays can be explored with a trusted friend, family member, professional or support group.
-Feelings can also be expressed without speaking with others, though therapeutic writing activities.
-One such activity is to set a timer for three or more minutes and write out any thought that comes to mind, without censoring or judging feelings.3,4 The process may lead to insights or shift emotions.
+Feelings can also be expressed without speaking with others, though therapeutic writing activities like journaling.
+One such activity is to set a timer for three or more minutes and write out any thought that comes to mind, without censoring or judging feelings.3,4 The process may lead to a better understanding of your headspace and grieving process.

 Another helpful writing exercise is to write a letter to the deceased loved one.
 Express what you miss about them, and how you are feeling about experiencing the holidays without them.
 This exercise may bring a sense of connection to the loved one and can help to move stuck feelings.5